 - 1.1.
-This document contains the definitions of common terms, procedures and formats to be used for the development of global technical regulations (gtr) that apply to all wheeled vehicles, equipment and parts falling within the scope of the agreement concerning the establishing of global technical regulations for wheeled vehicles, equipment and parts which can be fitted and/or be used on wheeled vehicles (ECE/TRANS/132). - 1.2.
-The definitions of common terms, procedures and formats in this document are not necessarily to be used in vehicle technical regulation of each Contracting Party.
+This document contains the definitions of common terms to be used for the development of global technical regulations (gtr) that apply to all wheeled vehicles, equipment and parts falling within the scope of the Agreement concerning the Establishing of Global Technical Regulations for Wheeled Vehicles, Equipment and Parts which can be Fitted and/or be Used on Wheeled Vehicles (ECE/TRANS/132). - 1.2.
+The definitions of common terms in this document are not necessarily to be used in the vehicle technical regulation of each Contracting Party.

-2. GENERAL REQUIREMENTS
+2. GENERAL PROVISIONS

 - 2.1.
-When applying the provisions of any gtr, Contracting Parties to the 1998 Agreement shall apply that gtr in accordance with the provisions of this resolution. - 2.2.
-Contracting Parties may continue to apply their national or regional definitions and procedures for subcategories of vehicles, within the categories specified in this resolution and as exceptions to the application of gtrs. - 2.3.
-In drafting new or amended gtrs, Contracting Parties to the 1998 Agreement shall directly use the same definition prescribed in this gtr 0 by using the same language in each gtr. - 2.4.
-Where, in drafting new or amended gtrs, the need becomes apparent to create new definitions or procedures which are likely to be used in more than one gtr, consideration shall be given to placing them in this gtr 0. - 2.4.1 Amending gtr 0 shall be pursuant to the procedure prescribed in Paragraph 6.4., Article 6 of the 1998 Agreement. - 2.4.2 The contracting party, which proposes the amendments of the gtr 0, shall also submit the amendment proposals relating to the definitions of all gtrs currently in force. - 2.5.
-Unless otherwise stated any unit of measurement and associated symbol referenced in a gtr shall be an SI unit conforming to ISO Standard 1000:1992.
+When drafting or amending the provisions of any gtr, Contracting Parties to the 1998 Agreement shall draft that gtr or any amendments in accordance with the provisions of this resolution. - 2.2.
+"Contracting parties may continue to apply their national or regional definitions and procedures which are equivalent to the categories specified in this resolution and as exceptions to the application of gtrs1. - 2.3.
+Where, in drafting new or amended gtrs, the need becomes apparent to create new definitions that are likely to be used in more than one gtr, consideration shall be given to placing them in this S.R.
+1. - 2.4 Amendments to S.R.
+1

+2.4.1 Amending S.R.
+1 shall be pursuant to the procedure prescribed in paragraph 6.4., Article 6 of the 1998 Agreement.

+2.4.2 The Contracting Party, which proposes the amendments of the S.R.
+1, shall also submit the amendment proposals relating to the definitions of all gtrs currently in force.